Java (485)

 </dependencies>

-Add a Header to an Existing PDF Document in Java
+Convert Multiple Images into a Single PDF Document in Java

 - Create a PdfDocument object.

-- Draw the image on the top blank area of a page using PdfPageBase.getCanvas().drawImage() method.
+- Draw the image on the page using PdfPageBase.getCanvas().drawImage() method.

 - Java